Nirtacia/Fight-cancer/README.md

 ## How is it used?

 Measuring the composition of exhaled breath gives us a clue of the condition of our lungs, but can also be used to predict other serious diseases, even before we experience any symptoms.
 Therefore, devices that collect samples of exhaled breath would be installed in smartphones, headsets, smartwatches etc., but also in public locations such as schools, workplaces, stores, hospitals, trains and buses.
 When a person uses his or her smartphone, or passes by one of the public devices, an exhaled breath sample is taken.
-If the analysis of the sample indicates anything alarming, the individual in question is contacted and encouraged to seek medical attention as soon as possible.
+AI analyzes the sample and if the analysis indicates anything alarming, the individual is contacted and encouraged to seek medical attention as soon as possible.

 When using a smartphone or some other private appliance, the identification part is not a problem.
-Your breath can easily be analyzed and the result be presented in an app or as a text message.
-When using public devices however, we will also have to solve the problem of identifying people.
+Your breath can easily be analyzed while you're using your phone and the result can be presented in an app.
+When using public devices however, there is also the issue of identifying people.
 If the individual uses a credit card or presents an ID card in connection with the sample beeing taken, the problem is solved.
-Public areas where people don't identify themselves, identification has do be done using more advanced techniques, e.g. facial recognition.
+In public areas where people don't identify themselves, identification has do be done using more advanced techniques, e.g. facial recognition.

 ## Data sources and AI methods